ReclusiveEagle/DPReview-Studio-Downloader/README.md

 - **This command starts the python script automatically**
 python "DPReview Studio Downloader.py"

 - **This command prevents cmd from exiting if their is an error or the download finishes.
 Users must manually close cmd.
-Very useful**
+Very useful.**
 cmd /k